mmadsen/lnraw/_posts/2020-07-19-gauge-symmetry-and-structure.md

 Whereas it is unclear, and a separate theoretical issue, whether we have global symmetries that require the full covariant treatment.

+Where this connects with [@north2009structure]:  North argues that Hamiltonians are more "fundamental" than Lagrangian descriptions because it uses only necessary structure.
+Schwichtenberg (p.
+31) uses an example of a marble rolling along a circle.
+Since the marble is confined to the circle, it only has one degree of freedom.
+A fundamental description is $\phi$, or the angle along the circle (although even here, we might have a gauge symmetry that allows us to specify different "zero" reference points for measuring the angle!).
+If we use Cartesian or rectangular coordinates, we use two coordinates to describe position, but clearly there is still one degree of freedom even with the two coordinates.
+The Cartesian description contains redundancy because of the rotational symmetry of the system.
+The rotational symmetry is "global" and part of the system but our choice of ways of measuring $\phi$ is purely "internal" and local and not part of the system.
+We can make our **description** minimal and fundamental by transforming coordinates to polar.

 ### Connections ###